centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ### ID Conversion Table

-For convenience, the SOAP API enables interactions based on IDs in the ERP system, meaning the ERP system only has to be aware of its own IDs and not of Centra's IDs.
+To make an integration as easy as possible to build and maintain, the SOAP API enables interactions with Centra based on IDs in the ERP system.
+This means the ERP system only has to be aware of its own IDs and not of Centra's IDs.

-IDs and the ID conversion table is a fundamental part of this API.
+IDs and the ID conversion table is hence a fundamental part of this API.

-The ids are always in the `<id>` tag on the XML, and are used to uniquely identify orders, products, customers and other data objects.
+The ids are always in the `<id>` tag in the XML, and are used to uniquely identify orders, products, customers and other data objects.

-The ID conversion table translates back and forth between Centra’s internal database IDs and the IDs you chose on your side.
+The ID conversion table translates back and forth between Centra’s internal IDs and the IDs you chose on your side.

 When data originates from Centra; for example from orders, you will always get Centra’s internal numeric ID.
 For orders this is the order number.

-When data originates from your side, for example products, you can pick any unique `<id>` you prefer when you send the data to Centra.
+When data originates from the ERP side, for example products, you can pick any unique `<id>` you prefer when you send the data to Centra.
 This is when the ID conversion table comes into effect; Centra will create a mapping from your ID to Centra’s internal numeric ID in the conversion table, and all data you see in the API will always use the ID you picked.

 For example; you create a product with `<id>yourProductId</id>`.
 Once a product is created, you can update the product using that ID, and when you get an order from Centra containing that product, the XML data uses yourProductId for the product.